hmcts/pip-account-management/README.md

 ## Features and Functionality

-- Creation of new verified PI_AAD users in Azure B2C and in the PiUser postgres database.
+- Creation of new verified PI_AAD users in Azure B2C and in the PiUser postgres table.
-- Creation of new system admin accounts in Azure B2C and in the PiUser postgres database, and ensures the limit is not breached.
+- Creation of new system admin accounts in Azure B2C and in the PiUser postgres table, and ensures the limit is not breached.
 - For third parties and other IDAMs (e.g. CFT IDAM), creation of the user in the PiUser postgres database.
-- Maintenance of the above users, such as updating roles and deletion when expired.
+- Maintenance of the above users, such as updating roles and deletion of account and subscriptions when expired.
 - Provides functionality to check if a user has permission to see a list based on the sensitivity and list type.
 - Allows the creation of an audit log to log admin activities.
-- Provides the ability to bulk create verified users (Follows the same process as point 1)
+- Provides the ability to bulk create verified users (follows the same process as point 1)
 - Triggers the sending of emails to users under various conditions (e.g New user, expiring, audit actions).
 - Manages the account application process for PI_AAD users.
 - Provides MI reporting endpoints, which are used to produce the MI report.